knaidufj/agri-passport-design/docs/08a_issue-credentials.md

 - Producer
 - Issuer

-## **Create DIDs
-Generate Decentralized Identifiers (DIDs) for both issuer and producer.
-Register these DIDs on the appropriate network or ledger.
+## Create Schema and Credential Definition for Producer and Issuer

 ## Credential Definition and Schema
 Define a credential schema on the ledger for the type of certification, ensuring compliance with the W3C VC Data Model.